aegoltz/Goltz-and-Krawczynski-Supplementary-Data/README.md

-This is the repository for supplementary data associated with the Goltz and Krawczynski (submitted) manuscript.
+This is the repository for supplementary data associated with the Goltz and Krawczynski (in press) manuscript in Volcanica (doi: 10.30909/vol/ljow6351).

 The contents are as follows: